-Working Families Facing Hunger Need Relief, Not More Red Tape
+Working Families Facing Hunger Need Relief, Not More Red Tape (Ms. Magazine)

 The COVID-19 pandemic has put our country through unprecedented pain.
 While the federal government has finally begun to respond, with a new stimulus package in sight and vaccine distribution in progress, we are still facing untold suffering, loss of life and economic distress—including truly shocking levels of hunger in our communities.

 We and our colleagues across the nation have been fighting to protect SNAP from both public assaults and back-room efforts to decimate this vital program.
 Caring for America’s most vulnerable has been politicized and those in need have been viciously attacked with rhetoric designed to demean, shame and judge people who are simply trying to survive—including many of our essential workers.
 It is no secret that the majority of those struggling with poverty in this country are women and their children, and these rhetorical attacks are tinged with sexism and racism.

 At a time when more families than ever are struggling to put food on the table, the federal government’s help has been too little and too late.
 Mitch McConnell and his cronies used their demeaning rhetoric in delaying desperately needed relief and, instead, prioritized tax breaks and liability shields for big business.